MajidJ/DataVisualizations/README.md

 # DataVisualizations
-A project for getting to know D3 data visualization tools.
+A project for getting to know D3 data visualization in react components.